slevomat/coding-standard/README.md

 #### SlevomatCodingStandard.Commenting.UselessInheritDocComment 🔧

-Reports documentation comments containing only `{@inheritDoc}` annotation because inheritance is automatic and it's not needed to use a special annotatio for it.
+Reports documentation comments containing only `{@inheritDoc}` annotation because inheritance is automatic and it's not needed to use a special annotation for it.

 ## Installation